MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-universal-tenant-restrictions.md

 ---
-title: Global Secure Access (preview) and universal tenant restrictions
+title: Global Secure Access and universal tenant restrictions
-description: Learn about how Global Secure Access (preview) secures access to your corporate network by restricting access to external tenants. ms.service: global-secure-access ms.topic: how-to ms.date: 05/09/2024
+description: Learn about how Global Secure Access secures access to your corporate network by restricting access to external tenants. ms.service: global-secure-access ms.topic: how-to ms.date: 05/09/2024